 Meg Pirie, Web Editor

-led to a keen interest in the many issues concerning labour and is the primary focus of her Shameless column.
-You can expect to also find commentary on adolescence, feminist health issues, and young adult literature.
+Meg Pirie works in communications in London, Ontario.
+Her work has been published in a number of local publications, as well as This and Canadian Dimension.
+She has two forthcoming academic articles that deal with feminist filmmaking.
+Over time, Meg’s varied and bizarre employment experiences have led to a keen interest in the many issues concerning labour, which is the primary focus of her Shameless column.
+You can expect to also find commentary on adolescence, feminist health issues and young adult literature.
 Meg holds a Master’s in Media Studies from the University of Western Ontario.
 In her free time, she plays with her dog Layla and reads about public transit.

 Ronak Ghorbani, Multimedia and Online Community Editor

 Currently pursuing a PhD in Environmental Studies at York University, Ronak’s research focus is on diasporic youth cultures and developing Iranian-Canadian life histories.
-A graduate from Ryerson and York Universities’ joint master’s programme in Communication and Culture, her Master’s Research Paper focused on Muslim feminisms and self-publishing.
-Since her first year as an undergraduate student at Ryerson’s School of Journalism, Ronak has worked with alternative media.
-She has written for publications such as NOW Magazine, Exclaim! and rabble.ca and is a former co-Editor-in-Chief of feminist magazine McClung’s.
+A graduate from Ryerson and York Universities’ joint master’s programme in Communication and Culture, her master’s research paper focused on Muslim feminisms and self-publishing.
+Ronak has worked with many different alternative media, including writing for NOW Magazine, Exclaim! and rabble.ca, and she is a former co-Editor-in-Chief of feminist magazine McClung’s.
 Her research into the world of feminism and social media has been featured in the Toronto Star.
-Ronak was also the Shameless Arts Editor from 2010-2013 and is excited to move into her new role as Multimedia and Online Community Editor.
-You can follow her on Twitter @ronakgee
+Ronak was also the Arts Editor from 2010 to 2013.

 Roxana Parsa, Events Coordinator